 development supporting inclusive and diverse classroom, the tenure process, and other

 Diversity Faculty Fellows Expectations

 - Attend monthly workshops during the academic year of program participation.

 - Implement the newly developed Diversity initiative during spring semester of program

-- Showcase project during fall semester following program participation.
+- Showcase project at TU's annual January conference following program completion.

 Diversity Faculty Fellows Review/Advisory Committee

 ||Research and Instruction Librarian, Cook Library